 Having extensive notifications is also not required.
 Our work requires focused blocks of time to oneself, engaging meetings with clients, family time, and time to breathe and reflect.
 Everyone likes their notifications differently, so we don‘t discourage you if you work best with frequent pings, but it is certainly not required.
 By default, keep push notifications off.

 With all this not paying attention to inboxes, we do need to plan well to make sure we’re hitting deadlines.
 Have a 7-day view of your calendar at any given time, don’t get surprised.
-Our Toolkit contains tools that will allow you to see this.
+Our Software contains tools that will allow you to see this.

 That said, we do run into emergencies from time to time, and need the phone to handle them.
 You should expect calls and texts rarely, but they are important and you should answer them as quickly as possible.